 CAGI aims to advance phenotypic interpretation of genomic variation.
 The CAGI experiments depend on the interrogation of data from people whose information has been collected as part of clinical care, following participation in a research project or biorepository, or from healthy volunteers.
-Some of these data—incorporating both genotypes and phenotypes—are highly sensitive and personal, and therefore must be handled with the utmost respect, integrity, and care including being maintained with the highest standards of data security and confidentiality.
+Some of these data—incorporating both genotypes and phenotypes—are sensitive and personal and therefore must be handled with the utmost respect, integrity, and care.
+This includes being maintained with the highest standards of data security and confidentiality.

 The success of CAGI also hinges critically on the generous contribution of pre-publication datasets and the participation of predictors and assessors.
 Many datasets affect individuals’ careers.

 To protect unpublished and sensitive data that have been shared with CAGI, and as a condition of participation in CAGI, CAGI participants must agree to the following dataset dissemination rules.
-We define CAGI “participants” as those who have any role in the CAGI experiment including predictors, assessors, data set providers, organizers and advisors.
+Here we define CAGI “participants” as those who have any role in CAGI, including predictors, assessors, dataset providers, organizers, and advisors.

 - ◦ CAGI participants agree not to share unreleased datasets with anyone except other registered and approved predictors who have agreed to these terms.

-- ◦ CAGI participants agree to be responsible for maintaining the privacy and security of unreleased datasets, which he/she obtained from CAGI.
-As one example, CAGI participant must keep the files on secure systems and may not submit confidential data for predictions on third-party webservers.
+- ◦ It is the responsibility of each CAGI participant to maintain the privacy and security of datasets obtained from CAGI.
+CAGI participants must keep the files on secure systems and may not submit confidential data for predictions on third-party webservers.

 - ◦ CAGI participants agree not to use an unreleased dataset for any other purposes than that described in the CAGI challenge for the dataset.